top of page

 My Research

-Beyond these core projects, I have also collaborated on studies of ecosystem function and plant functional traits, priority effects in microbial communities, how plant invasion drives biotic homogenization, and how invaders alter trait composition across U.S. ecosystems.
+Beyond these core projects, I have collaborated on studies of ecosystem function and plant functional traits, priority effects in microbial communities, how plant invasion drives biotic homogenization, and how invaders alter trait composition across U.S. ecosystems.

 bottom of page